 The Fenit Cycleway departs Tralee along the R551, but shortly after leaving the town, the route quickly branches left to the coastal RS58 in the direction of Spa and the bustling port village of Fenit, with its mix of commercial and private boats.
 It is also an ideal place to have a refreshment and enjoy a pleasant stroll along the pier.

 To get back on route after leaving the harbour, cyclists must retrace their steps for approximately 1km until they reach the signpost for “Fenit Cycleway”, directing cyclists left and through a network of country roads, until they arrive at Ardfert.
 This hedge-lined road moves away from the coastline and is relatively traffic-free.
 At Ardfert cyclists must take a right turn on to the R551 and back to Tralee which is only a gentle ride away.

 The route is flat with light to moderate traffic and approximately 26km.

-Killarney Demesne, Ross Castle, Muckross and Dinis Loop - this is an ideal cycling route for those wishing to explore the sights of Killarney including Ross Castle, Muckross House & Gardens, Brickeen Bridge, Dinis Cottage and Torc Waterfall.
-It is 27km of a cycle that you can cycle all together or you can take parts of it if you wish to shorten the journey.
-Much of this cycle is away from motor traffic and in amongst the labyrinth and network of trails that scatter around the Killarney National Park.
+Killarney Demesne, Ross Castle, Muckross and Dinis Loop is an ideal cycling route for those wishing to explore the sights of Killarney including Ross Castle, Muckross House & Gardens, Brickeen Bridge, Dinis Cottage and Torc Waterfall.
+It is 27km of a cycle that you can cycle in one go or in parts if you wish to shorten the journey.
+Much of this cycle is away from traffic and in amongst the labyrinth and network of trails that scatter around the Killarney National Park.
 Be sure to stop and enjoy the views and don’t forget to take loads of photographs!